Stefan9110/elpengu/content/posts/why-libre-software.md

 Let me ask you a question: **do you control your software or does it control you?**
 This should be an obvious one, you would think. *Of course, I own my software...
-After all, I decide when I open what app, for how long I use it and how I use.*
+After all, I decide when I open what app, how long I use it and how I use.*

 Is that right?
 Do you really decide how much time you spend on each app and how you use it?